THE SCHOOL DISTRICT OF PHILADELPHIA

 2. Hold parent-teacher conferences (at least annually in elementary schools) during which this compact will be discussed as it relates to the individual child’s achievement.
 Specifically, those conferences will be held:

 Three parent-teacher conferences will be held this year at Rowen.
-The dates are November 20th-21st, February 14th -16th, May 2nd-4tht.
+The dates are November 7-9, 2018, January 30-February 1, 2019, and April 3-5, 2019.
 Back to School Night is another opportunity for parents and teachers to meet and discuss the upcoming year.

 3. Provide parents with frequent reports on their children’s progress.
 Specifically, the school will provide reports as follows: